ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Short version - `rsc`

 Creates a new PostgreSQL replication slot.
-See the [Wal2json](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-wal2json) documentation for more information.
+For more information, see the [Wal2json](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-wal2json) documentation for more information.

 ```
 ibmcloud cdb postgresql replication-slot-create <deployment name or CRN> <databasename> <slotname> <plugintype> [--json] [--nowait]
 ```
-The plugin type is required to be "wal2json".
+The plug-in type is required to be "wal2json".

 **Command options**
 <dl>